 The third Saturday in October, I woke up to a text from my sister, Shannon.
 She let me know that she and her husband, Aaron, were headed to the State Fair of Texas with my four-and-a-half-year-old niece.
-I screamed to… Continue reading
+I screamed to Paris, who was in the shower, that as soon as he was out, we were … Continue reading That’s Fair

 Bye Bye Bike